 There are a few other options you can consider if you're looking for a creative way to brand your business.

 Premium TLDs can help you stand out from the competition as well as get that exact-match domain name you're looking for.
 One such example is ".inc."

 Popular brands such as eBay and Fox have already started using ".inc," which has helped them secure their brand on the digital landscape as well as create a unique identity for themselves.

 A few new gTLDs have also been released in recent years, such as ".blog", ".io", and ".design".
 While these TLDs are not as popular as ".com" or ".inc," they can still be a good option for businesses that are looking for a creative way to brand their online presence.

 Should You Consider a Domain Hack for Your Business?

 Domain hacks can be risky, so it's important to weigh the pros and cons before you decide if it's the right move for your business.
 While a domain hack might seem like a good idea at first, there are a few potential drawbacks that you'll want to keep in mind.
-So, consider all your options before you decide to domain hack for your business.
+So, consider all your options before you decide to do domain hacking for your business.